A sleeping bag is an integral part of any camping trip.

 At 84 inches in length, this sleeping back only contributes 3.4 pounds to your pack weight.

-It is rated to 20 degrees, so it isn’t going to be for extreme campers, but the continuous fiberfill does a good job keeping you warm.
+It is rated to 20 degrees, so it isn’t going to be for extreme campers, but the continuous fiberfill does an excellent job keeping you warm.

 It is more of a slim-fit bag, so it may not work for everyone’s needs.

-The best sleeping bag reviews can help make sure you stay nice and warm on a cool evening.
+The best sleeping bag reviews can help make sure you stay nice and warm on a fantastic evening.

 Select the best bag to meet your needs, settle in, and get a good night of rest no matter where you might be sleeping.